lamsremi/pyNaiveBayes/README.md

 To model the probability distribution of a value given the a class, Gaussian Naive Bayes assume that the continuous values associated with each class are distributed according to a Gaussian distribution.

-Despite oversimplified assumptions, GNB have works well in many real world application due to his ease of training.
+Despite oversimplified assumptions, GNB have works well in many real world application.
+This could be due to the fact that the dependences distribute evenly in classes, or that they cancel each other out.
+(Harry Zhang - The Optimality of Naive Bayes)

 # Python programming